cloudblog004/fantasticfoodies/content/en/posts/876-simple-way-to-prepare-any-night-of-the-week-thai-pandan-chicken-recipe-how-to-wrap-pandan-chicken-super-easy-gai-hor-bai-toey.md

 recipeinstructions:
 - "Marinate chicken with all ingredients below and let leave at least 30 mins"
 - "How to wrap chicken pandan step by step below • fried with medium heat at beginning until chicken cooked then fried medium high heat until pandan leaves crispy"
-- "Boiling &amp; Reduce sauce with all ingredients below and add toasted white sesame at last one"
+- "Boiling & Reduce sauce with all ingredients below and add toasted white sesame at last one"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe